actions-marketplace-validations/eeveebank_github-actions-snyk/docker/README.md

 A [GitHub Action](https://github.com/features/actions) for using [Snyk](https://snyk.io) to check for vulnerabilities in your Docker images.

+_Note: The action **must** point to a tag whose manifest list only includes image layers (if only an `amd64` version exists for example) or to a tag whose manifest list includes references to all platforms where the action is to run!_

 You can use the Action as follows:

 ```yaml